 To sum Gracie Jiu-Jitsu history, Carlos Gracie represents the sports side of Jiu-Jitsu, while Helio represents the self-defense side.
 The latter is the traditional side of the art.
 Now, in the beginning, it all worked quite well, despite these differences.

 It must be noted that the Gracies are a huge family.
 Both Carlos and Helio had many children, which is where things actually got complicated.
-It was the offspring of the original brothers that took the views of their respective predecessor to extreme lengths.
+It was the offspring of the original brothers that took the views of their respective predecessors to extreme lengths.
 While Carlos was still alive, the family worked in unison, as he managed to keep everyone together.
 After his death, the family’s split opinions can into the spotlight.
 From there, Jiu-Jitsu went in two separate ways – one geared towards sport (today’s BJJ) and the second towards self-defense (GJJ).

 Helio’s side of the family, represented by his sons, stayed true to the traditional self-defense spirit of the art.
-Rorion, Relson, Rickson, Royce, Rolker and Royce Gracie were all representatives of Gracie Jiu-Jitsu (GJJ).
+Rorion, Relson, Rickson, Royce, Rolker, and Royce Gracie were all representatives of Gracie Jiu-Jitsu (GJJ).
 To this day, they remain fierce believers in this philosophy and teach their Jiu-Jitsu accordingly.
 They didn’t compete in sports Jiu-Jitsu and placed heavy emphasis on practical techniques.
 Even those that did, like Rickson’s son Kron, are famous for disregarding the point system and going for the finish when they did compete.
 Kron has an astonishing record of almost a hundred wins by submission, most of which while he was behind on points.

 True Fathers’ Sons